Activities, News & Events

 DIMENSIONS AUTISM FRIENDLY FILMS

-Dimensions are thrilled to announce that after a challenging year, autism friendly screenings are back.
+Dimensions are thrilled to announce that the autism friendly film screenings are

 A list of the cinema chains that show special screenings each month